SalimHFX/SCiteTweets/README.md

 <!-- Short Introduction what this repo is about -->

-This repository contains multiple datasets and the codes for the work *"Cite-worthiness Detection on Social Media: a Preliminary Study"* published at **NSLP2024**.
+This repository contains the dataset and code for the following paper:

-For the CiteWorth dataset, you can obtain it by visiting CiteWorth Git page [GitHub - copenlu/cite-worth: Data and code for the paper &quot;CiteWorth: Cite-Worthiness Detection for Improved Scientific Document Understanding&quot;](https://github.com/copenlu/cite-worth)
+Salim Hafid, Wassim Ammar, Sandra Bringay, Konstantin Todorov. *"Cite-worthiness Detection on Social Media: a Preliminary Study"*.
+In the 1st Workshop on Natural Scientific Language Processing and Research Knowledge Graphs (NSLP 2024), co-located with ESWC 2024

 <!-- *TODO*: refer to our work before being published (e.g arxiv preprint)